KQM-git/HSRNews/archive/1420.md

 ### Game Updates and Improvements Overview

+■2026/08/28

+- Fixes an issue where the game screen may abnormally turn black under certain circumstances after completing a stage with a Support character in the lineup.

+- Fixes an issue where navigating erroneously continues to be displayed when switching to the "Astropolis Central District" map through the Navigation system.

 ■2026/08/27

 - Fixes an issue where game progress might be abnormal on some iOS devices during specific story combat in the Trailblaze Continuance "Astropolis — How to Lose Your Way to the Top: The Zero-Dollar Strategy."